mricaud/xslt-quality/README.md

 </conf>
 ```

+> Note: you won't find this default conf within the source files, it is generated at build time so it takes part of xslt-quality jar distribution.

 ### Override the default full conf

 Oxygen doesn't allow to send parameters to schematron, but if your schematron processor allows it, you can override the parameter `$xslq:conf.uri` to use another file.
 Be careful, this file has to be full (declare every xslt-quality components: asssert/report at least).